wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 Later we will look at what the above command means, other ways to install the server and how to tweak what is installed.

+## Quickstarts
+Take a look at our [Quickstarts](quickstarts/) for examples of how to use the MicroProfile Reactive specifications in your applications.

+The rest of this README will explain the structure of this feature pack in more detail.
+If you are itching to get going try the quickstarts first and come back to this.

 ## Layers Introduction
 To provision a server containing the microprofile reactive specs, you use Galleon to first install the base WildFly server, and then add `layers` from this feature pack.
 We will see exactly how this is done later in this guide,